 During the past decade, equine iPSCs (eiPSCs) have been produced using both integrative and non-integrative systems carrying mouse or human reprogramming factors in conjunction with multiple cell sources, including adult or fetal fibroblasts, adipose tissue mesenchymal cells, keratinocytes, myogenic mangioblast, peripheral mesenchymal stem cells and umbilical cord cells (Supplemental material 4)[100-108].
-Although subsequent attempts were made using episomal vectors[107], only the initial eiPSCs report succeeded in producing equine pluripotent stem cells with a non-integrative piggybac transposon system, considered safer for clinical uses, but allegedly with lower reprogramming efficiency[100,109].
-Of the eiPSCs generated via integrative systems, only one group have reported transgene silencing[106]; with others reporting partial silencing[102,104]; and yet others conversely showing transgenes to still be activated[101,103,108].
-Other studies do not mention the state of transgenes expression[105,107].
-Regarding further characterization procedures, eiPSCs generated in the above studies show in vitro or in vivo potential to generate cells of all three germ layers, if not both, as well as expression of multiple pluripotency markers (Supplemental material 4).
+Although subsequent attempts were made using episomal vectors[107], only the initial eiPSCs report succeeded in producing equine pluripotent stem cells with a non-integrative PiggyBac transposon system, which is considered safer for clinical uses but allegedly with lower reprogramming efficiency[100,109].
+Of the eiPSCs generated via integrative systems, only one group has reported transgene silencing[106] with others reporting partial silencing[102,104] and others conversely showing transgenes to still be activated[101,103,108].
+Other studies do not mention the state of transgene expression[105,107].
+Regarding further characterization procedures, eiPSCs generated in the above studies show in vitro or in vivo potential to generate cells of all three germ layers as well as expression of multiple pluripotency markers (Supplemental material 4).

 The safety of clinical and reproductive applications of iPSCs remains a concern, especially regarding tumorigenesis, epigenetic abnormalities and eventual immune rejection[110-112].
 Fittingly, some reports do address these issues.
-Aguiar et al[113] (2015) analyzed the immunogenicity of allogenic eiPSCs intradermally transplanted into immunosuppressant-free horses and observed moderate cellular response, but not acute rejection.
+Aguiar et al[113] analyzed the immunogenicity of allogenic eiPSCs intradermally transplanted into immunosuppressant-free horses and observed moderate cellular response but not acute rejection.
 This suggests that allogenic eiPSC banking might serve as a future possibility for cell therapy.
 In the reproductive field, eiPSCs have been used as donor cells in an attempt to improve SCNT efficiency, but blastocysts were not successfully produced[114].

 The possibilities of applying eiPSCs in tissue engineering and regenerative medicine are also being actively explored.
-While some have reported failure of eiPSCs to generate artificial tendons after induced differentiation[115]; others have demonstrated eiPSCs to be capable of inducing muscle regeneration in immunodeficient mice with dystrophin deficiency[105].
-Furthermore, Aguiar and coworkers showed that eiPSCs could be differentiated into keratinocytes, focusing on skin trauma and wound management[116].
-Other research groups have studied eventual uses for mesenchymal-like progenitors, capable of chondrogenesis and adipogenesis[117] or even induction into functional osteoblasts[118] and transgenic induced myocytes[119], thus providing extra cell sources for regenerative veterinary medicine.
+While some have reported failure of eiPSCs to generate artificial tendons after induced differentiation[115], others have demonstrated eiPSCs to be capable of inducing muscle regeneration in immunodeficient mice with dystrophin deficiency[105].
+Furthermore, Aguiar et al[116] showed that eiPSCs could be differentiated into keratinocytes focusing on skin trauma and wound management.
+Other research groups have studied eventual uses for mesenchymal-like progenitors capable of chondrogenesis and adipogenesis[117] or even induction into functional osteoblasts[118] and transgenic induced myocytes[119], thus providing extra cell sources for regenerative veterinary medicine.
 Although some studies have already tested the potential and applicability of eiPSCs as seen above, there is still a long road ahead until eiPSCs and their derivatives are completely understood and deemed safe to use in disease models and regenerative veterinary medicine.

 Dogs